by Rick K. for webBikeWorld.com

 We put the Fogtech-treated section directly over the boiling water and held it there, and the steam just didn't do anything.
 No fog, no drips, no runs.
 Pretty amazing, actually.

 It was very hard to take a photograph through the visor to show the difference that is so apparent after running this live experiment.

-The photo on the left attempts to show the difference between the Fogtech treated section (yellow arrows on the left); the control section (middle); and the section treated with Never Fog on the right.
+The photo on the left attempts to show the difference between the Fogtech treated section (yellow arrows above); the control section (middle); and the section treated with Never Fog on the right.